thomaswening/ContactKeeper/README.md

 The Infrastructure layer provides the implementation of the repositories and other utilities.
 The JSONContactRepository class is responsible for reading and writing the contact data to the JSON file.

+## Continuous Integration Workflow

+The ContactKeeper project uses GitHub Actions for Continuous Integration (CI), ensuring that every push and pull request to the `main` branch triggers a series of automated steps to build, test, and prepare the application for release.
+The CI workflow is defined in the `.github/workflows/ci.yml` file and consists of the following steps:

+1. **Checkout Code**: The workflow checks out the latest code from the `main` branch to run the subsequent steps.

+2. **Setup .NET SDK**: Sets up the .NET 8 SDK, allowing the use of .NET CLI tools in the workflow.

+3. **Restore Dependencies**: Executes `dotnet restore` to restore all the necessary .NET dependencies specified in the project files.

+4. **Build Solution**: Compiles the entire solution using `dotnet build --no-restore` to ensure that the code builds correctly without restoring dependencies again.

+5. **Run Tests**: Runs unit tests for the Core, Infrastructure, and UI projects separately using `dotnet test`, ensuring that all tests pass.
+This step is crucial for maintaining code quality and functionality.

+6. **Publish Artifact**: If all tests pass, the workflow publishes the UI project as a self-contained application for different architectures (win-x64, win-x86, win-arm64).
+This step prepares the application for distribution by packaging it into a single file.

+7. **Upload Artifact**: Finally, the published artifacts are uploaded to GitHub, making them available for download.
+This step ensures that the built application can be easily accessed and deployed.

+The CI workflow is triggered automatically on every push and pull request to the `main` branch, ensuring that the codebase remains stable and deployable at all times.

 ## License

 The ContactKeeper project is licensed under the GNU General Public License (GPL) version 3.
 You can find the full text of the license in the [LICENSE.txt](LICENSE.txt) file.